123wowow123/chronopin/README.md

 - search with infinit scroll
 - check scrolling to the end as link header is not responsed

-- Extract scrapping js to own repo and used typescript
 - side info panel with summation of 'tagged' categories of items and mode/median/mean
 - Add tags and allow upvoting of existing tags to gain meta data for search engine to process +
-- search feature bug / show tag button when searched to jump to different section like pinterest +++
-- show pixel dimention / size via tooltip?? of scraped image

 - Add FB privacy policy page
 - https://gist.github.com/muddylemon/2671176